dmagliola/mytracks_kml_merger/README.md

     - `ruby merge.rb retime -f "mytracks/Route from 2020-07-23 11_39.kml" --start "2020-07-24T10:39:49.537Z"`
 - Compress time on a file: Change the length/speed of a route, so it starts at the same time, but ends at a new point in time.
     - `ruby merge.rb compress_time -f "mytracks/Route from 2020-07-23 11_39.kml" --end "2020-07-23T17:20:49.537Z"`
+- Compact time on a file: eliminates time gaps between rides, so it's all one non-stop continuous ride.
+    Useful to calculate actual average speed and riding time.
+    - `ruby merge.rb compact_time -f "mytracks/Route from 2020-07-23 11_39.kml"
+    - These files won't import into My Tracks, for some stupid reason.
+GPS Visualizer has a "Show track statistics" option in "advanced leaflet" which will show total distance and total time.

 ## Utilities